Air Materiel Command

 Air Materiel Command (AMC) was a United States Army Air Forces and United States Air Force command.
 Its headquarters was located at Wright-Patterson Air Force Base, Ohio.
-In 1961, the command was redesignated the Air Force Logistics Command with some of its functions transferred to the new Air Force Systems Command.
+In 1961, the command was redesignated the Air Force Logistics Command (AFLC) with some of its functions transferred to the new Air Force Systems Command.

 History

 The logistics function can be traced before the earliest days of the Air Service, when the Equipment Division of the U.S. Army Signal Corps established a headquarters for its new Airplane Engineering Department at McCook Field, Dayton, Ohio.

 Airplane Engineering Department

-The Airplane Engineering Department was established by the Equipment Division of the U.S. Army Signal Corps in 1917 for World War I experimental engineering.
-The department had a 1917 Foreign Data Section, and the Airplane Engineering Department was on McCook Field at Dayton, Ohio.
-McCook Field established the Air School of Application in 1919 and after WW I, the department was renamed the Airplane Engineering Division on August 31, 1918, under Lt Col Jesse G. Vincent (Packard co-engineer of the 1917 V-12 Liberty engine) to study and design American versions of foreign aircraft.
-The division merged in 1926 with the Air Service's Supply Division (formed by 1919) to form the Materiel Division (Air Corps).
-In 1920, the Engineering Division's Bureau of Aircraft Production completed the design of the Ground Attack, Experimental, (GAX) aircraft built as the Boeing GA-1, and designed the VCP-1 that won the initial Pulitzer Race in 1920 at Roosevelt Field (the division also designed the TP-1 and TW-1).
+The Airplane Engineering Department on McCook Field at Dayton, Ohio was established by the Chief Signal Officer, U.S. Army, and the Equipment Division of the U.S. Army Signal Corps on 13 October 1917.
+Its task was experimental engineering.
+The department had a Foreign Data Section by 1917.
+The Department established the Air School of Application in 1919.
+After World War I, the department was renamed the Airplane Engineering Division on 31 August 1918, under Lt Col Jesse G. Vincent (Packard co-engineer of the 1917 V-12 Liberty engine) to study and design American versions of foreign aircraft.
+Re-designated the Engineering Division of the U.S. Army Air Service in March 1919, it carried out the research, development and testing of military aircraft, engines, airships and accessories.

+In 1920, the Engineering Division's Bureau of Aircraft Production completed the design of the Ground Attack, Experimental, (GAX) aircraft built as the Boeing GA-1, and designed the VCP-1 that won the initial Pulitzer Race in 1920 at Roosevelt Field.
+It also designed the TP-1 and TW-1.

+Early on, the department's focus was flight testing and training.
+The department was renamed the Airplane Engineering Division (AED) following World War I. The AED continued its mission of flight testing and training, but also began development and engineering.
+One early native model, the VCP-1 was designed by resident engineers, Alfred V. Verville and Virginius E. Clark.
+Another aircraft tested was the MB-1, eventually used as the standard mail plane.
+The division also expanded operations to Wilbur Wright Field.
+The division also pioneered aviation safety with the use of free-fall parachutes and the development of protective clothing, closed cockpits, heated and pressurized cabins, and oxygen systems.
+As the stockpile of aircraft and parts grew the division was able to spend more time finding ways to enhance tools and procedures for pilots.
+Advancements include things like an electric ignition system, anti-knock fuels, navigational aids, improved weather forecasting techniques, stronger propellers, advancements in aerial photography, and the design of landing and wing lights for night flying.